 - billing and transaction records may be retained as needed for accounting, tax, audit, chargeback, and legal compliance purposes;

-- support communications may be retained as needed to document requests, resolve issues, and administer the customer relationship.
+- support communications may be retained as needed to document requests, resolve issues, and administer the customer relationship;

 9. Security

 We use commercially reasonable administrative, technical, and organizational safeguards designed to protect personal information against unauthorized access, disclosure, alteration, and destruction.
-However, no method of transmission over the internet or method of storage is completely secure, and we cannot guarantee absolute security.

 You are responsible for safeguarding your credentials and for maintaining your own backups of information you consider important.